neomutt/neomutt.github.io/_dev/newbie-tutorial.md

 * [\_man](https://github.com/neomutt/neomutt.github.io/tree/master/_man)
 * [guide](https://github.com/neomutt/neomutt.github.io/tree/master/guide)

-Of course, you can always send Pull Requests to update those folders.
+Of course, you can always send pull requests to update those folders.

 The site contains information from quite a lot of sources.
 Most of it has been pulled together by hand.
 These processes need to be automated to reduce effort.